 WHY IT MATTERS

-Arcadia Guided Outdoor Education (AGO) is a non-profit organization which exists to provide people of all ages opportunities to engage in leadership development, stewardship practices, and spiritual formation through outdoor education.
+Arcadia Guided Outdoor Education (AGO) is a non-profit organization which exists to provide students opportunities develop leadership, practice stewardship, and become good neighbors.

 AGO believes the first step in developing leaders is to take a break from technology in order to interact with others, face to face.
 In both leadership and service, students are a part of a meaningful team.
 It's not just about leading the way, but about watching out for those who are struggling.
 On our trips, students will face a variety of challenges, and perhaps even failure.
 But they will also be encouraged by others, experiencing success and discovering their own resilience.
 We will teach what it looks like to thoughtfully and critically engage with others, while also practicing compassionate communication.
 In all of our programs we seek to foster each student's integrity, creativity, and spirit for adventure, believing these are crucial principles to a leader's life, on the trail and at home.

 As a Leave No Trace Accredited Youth Program, Leave No Trace principles and practices guide much of our programming when it comes to environmental stewardship.
 We strongly believe when people love something, they want to care for it.
 Thus, we aim to nurture a space wherein students of all ages learn to love the outdoors while simultaneously learning how to care for it.
 This means we teach and practice all of our recreational activities with minimum impact practices at the forefront of our minds.
 Each of our students is taught each of the 7 Principles of Leave No Trace and is given opportunities to critically engage with the material, thinking of how it matters both on the trails, mountains, and canyons, but also how these principles can apply to our relationships with each other and our communities as well.
-On our multi-day trips, students are given the opportunity to become Leave No Trace Trainers, so they will be better enabled to take the passion and information they have learned and to share it with others with whom they recreate.
 These principles apply to us outside of programming, as our administrative staff works from home, we work to be as paper-free as possible, and we aim to produce as little waste as possible by purchasing food and equipment in bulk.